 We spent a sunny afternoon refreshing the paint on picnic tables and helping staff care for the trees in the park.
 This included watering young trees, learning how to prune trees as they mature, and learning about the importance of biodiversity in the urban tree population.

-At the end of our visit, the park looked spic and span and ready for the Family Fiesta.
+At the end of our visit, the park looked sparkling and ready for the Family Fiesta.
 Our team left with a newfound appreciation for the “street trees” that make our community a more beautiful, bountiful, and verdant place to live, work, learn, and play.

 LaFleur: Building a Better Community Through Volunteering